soxfox42/soxfox.me/content/blog/nanochat/index.md

 - Replies to users often start with `username,` to get their attention, and clients can choose to highlight these.

 You could also go make up your own extensions to Nanochat and get your own little communities onto it.
 But most of all, have fun with it!
+Feel free to come chat with us at `vein.plastic-idolatry.com` with whatever client you like :)